opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/dms_dedicated_instance_v2.md

   + **c6.12u12g.cluster**: `300` to `900,000` GB
   + **c6.16u32g.cluster** (1,200MB bandwidth): `300` to `900,000` GB

-  It is required when creating an instance with `flavor_id`.

 * `broker_num` - (Required, Int) Specifies the broker numbers.
-  It is required when creating an instance with `flavor_id`.

 * `new_tenant_ips` - (Optional, List) Specifies the IPv4 private IP addresses for the new brokers.